theonlyhennygod/cactus-hackathon/docs/demo_script.md

-# Pocket Wellness - Demo Script (60-90s)
+# Pocket Doctor - Demo Script (60-90s)

 ## Intro (0:00 - 0:15)
 "Hi, I'm [Name].
-This is **Pocket Wellness**, an offline-first, privacy-focused triage app powered by on-device agents and Echo-LNN."
+This is **Pocket Doctor**, an offline-first, privacy-focused triage app powered by on-device agents and Echo-LNN."
 *Action: Show Home Screen.*
 "We solve the problem of 'do I need a doctor?' without sending your data to the cloud."